readthedocs/readthedocs.org/docs/user/science.rst

     Here are some examples:

     * Use symbols familiar from math and physics, build advanced proofs.
+See also: `sphinx-proof <https://sphinx-proof.readthedocs.io/en/latest/syntax.html>`__
     * Present results with plots, graphs, images and let users interact directly with your datasets and algorithms.
-See: `Matplotlib <https://matplotlib.org/stable/tutorials/introductory/usage.html>`__, `Interactive Data Visualizations <https://jupyterbook.org/en/stable/interactive/interactive.html>`__
+See also: `Matplotlib <https://matplotlib.org/stable/tutorials/introductory/usage.html>`__, `Interactive Data Visualizations <https://jupyterbook.org/en/stable/interactive/interactive.html>`__
     * Graphs, tables etc. are computed when the latest version of your website is built.
 All code examples on your website are validated each time you build.

 .. dropdown:: 📚 Bibliographies and external links